rudenoise/grift/README.md

             to: vertexB.id
         )
     ]
-)
+) {
+    // grift uses a failable initializer,
+    // so wont initailise unless graph is valid

     // make a similar graph with another vertex

-let graphB = graphA.addVertex(
+    if let graphB = graphA.addVertex(
         Vertex(
             name: "Vertex C"
             body: "Text again..."
         )
-)
+    ) {

+        // only alows a valid vertex

-// and another with a further edge
+        // make another with a further edge

-let graphC = graphB.addEdge(
+        if let graphC = graphB.addEdge(
             Edge(from: vertexB.id, to: vertexA.id)
-)
+        ) {
+            // etc...
+        }
+    }

+}

 ```

 ## License